Code4Community/Code4Community.github.io/tutorials/react-jsx-tutorial.md

 ## Prerequisite Knowledge

-**Required Knowledge**
-- JavaScript: React is written in JavaScript.
-You will have to at least have the syntax down to understand React.
-I also recommend you know HTTP Requests and the array functions JavaScript offers (especially `map`) which are used very frequently throughout JSX, though they are not *necessary*.

-**Recommended Knowledge**
-- HTML/CSS: While not really a prerequisite to actually work with React, especially the parts where we interface with the backend, you will want to understand how to do Front-End Design with HTML/CSS, otherwise much of the templating and front-end specific stuff will be much more challenging.
+- **JavaScript:** You don't need to be an expert, but you need to understand the syntax of JavaScript to understand React.
+The JavaScript tutorial completed previously is recommended if you are unfamiliar, and you should skim it over even if you already familiar.
+- **HTML/CSS:** You will need to understand HTML to understand JSX (explained later), and you will need to understand CSS to understand SCSS (explained later).
+React itself requires neither, but you will want to have a good foundation to understand it all together.

 ## Setup